vkurup/kurup.org/blog/_posts/2005-11-05-new-york-marathon-eve.markdown

 date: 2005/11/05 00:00:00
 layout: post
 title: "New York Marathon Eve"
-categories: newyork, pr, running, marathon
+tags: newyork pr running marathon
 ---

 The marathon is tomorrow.
 I can't wait, but I'm pretty nervous.
 I really want to break 5 hours this time.
 You can track me online at [the NY Marathon site](http://www.ingnycmarathon.org/results/index.php).
 I'll be runner number 27072.